Monetization

 Now that you’ve done your research, it’s time to figure out the production process.
 Try to get an idea of what resources you’ll need to create this product, whether that’s tools, skilled help, or cash.
 Give yourself a generous deadline, and plan out how you’ll promote your product when it’s done.

-2. Create the digital download
+2. Create your digital product

 This is the hard part, but it can be a lot of fun too!
 You’ve made your plan, and now it’s time to actually create something your audience will get excited about.